Investor

 Dona Indrawati (Member)

-b.
 Duties and Responsibilities

 I. Nomination Functions:

-1. Make recommendations to the BOC on:
+1. Providing recommendations to the Board of Commissioners regarding:

 II.
 Remuneration Functions:

-1. Make recommendations to the BOC on:
+1. Making recommendations to the Board of Commissioners regarding:

-The individual performance of the members of the Board of Commissioners and the Board of Directors is assessed on annual basis by the Nomination and Remuneration Committee.
+The Nomination and Remuneration Committee conducts individual performance assessments of each member of the Board of Commissioners and Board of Directors annually.

 STOCK INFORMATION